COURAGE

 ENTITLEMENT

 There are a lot of entitled people these days.
 People who think the world owes them.
-People who think they should always be first in line for a prize, first in life.
+People who believe they should always be first in line for a prize, first in life.
 The world owes you nothing.
 If you want to accomplish something, then work for it.
 Don’t wait for someone to give you “your goals and dreams.”
 Work hard, be persistent, and have courage; you will receive what you worked hard for.
 Those who wait for a handout usually need a hand-up when they realize the game is over and everyone has gone home.

 Entitlement robs you of opportunities to learn and develop confidence.
 I met a boy who received everything he asked for.
 If there were a toy he wanted, he would need to ask.
 When he reached the age of 16, he, of course, was given a car.
 The moment “entitlement” bit him in the but was when he left home and had to do life himself.
 When he didn’t have a mom to buy him everything he wanted, this realization often led to mental health issues like depression and anxiety.
 Anything worth receiving only has worth when you put in the elbow grease to earn it.
 Then, it is worth something.